sploithunter/Genesis_LIB/docs/refactoring_genesis_app_interface_agent.md

     *   New code should always have tracing statements to see where things are failing.
     *   Tracing statements are particularly important when a DDS message is sent and received.
     *   Use rtiddsspy -printSample if you're looking to see if a message is sent but not received.
 RTIDDS spy subscribes to all messages so it is a good endpoint to try to debug sends.
-## 5. Conclusion
+## 5. Conclusion - ✅ COMPLETE

+This refactoring has successfully separated the concerns of `GenesisApp`, `GenesisAgent`, and `GenesisInterface`.

+*   `GenesisApp` now holds only the minimal shared DDS components.
+*   `GenesisAgent` encapsulates agent-specific logic like announcements (`announce_self`) and the registration writer.
+*   `GenesisInterface` correctly uses the shared `GenesisApp` components and maintains its listener-based approach for agent discovery.
+*   The code structure is cleaner, more aligned with component roles, and easier to maintain.
+*   The entire test suite passes, validating the correctness of the refactoring.

-This refactoring will result in a more robust, maintainable, and logically structured Genesis library.
-By clearly separating the roles of the core application, interfaces, and agents, and by prioritizing event-driven DDS patterns, the system will be easier to understand, extend, and debug.
+This refactoring achieves the goals set out in Section 2, resulting in a more robust and logically structured Genesis library.